Mitchelle'l: Voice and songwriting

 The in-house disc jockey of Grand Hustle, DJ MLK, has described Sium as "sound[ing] like a young Maxwell."
 In 2012, American radio show host and internet celebrity B. Scott, wrote in a review that he "sounds a bit like Maxwell meets Van Hunt".
 Also in 2012, after the release of a song titled "Irene", from Sium's mixtape of the same name, grownfolksmusic.com wrote "Mitchelle’l already has a smooth, soulful vibe going that is reminiscent of artists like Maxwell and Robin Thicke and works just fine without a guest rapper.
 Hopefully there are more sensual, smoothed-out tracks like this one coming down the line from Mitchelle’l."

-Influences

-Mitchelle’l grew up listening to and was deeply inspired by the kings of soul music, including Marvin Gaye, Al Green and Otis Redding.
-He later gravitated towards more contemporary R&B offerings from R. Kelly, Jodeci and D’Angelo.
-As he began to create music, he incorporated the elements that had inspired him from a musical sense along with the things he experienced in the world around him.